Pretoria University Law Press (PULP)

 When must the thesis have been successfully examined?

-In the year 2022.
-Candidates who have completed their doctoral studies in law during a particular year at an African university (in the sense that it has been successfully examined during 2022) are invited to submit their theses for consideration for the annual Christof Heyns Memorial Thesis Award during the following year (2023).
+In the year 2023.
+Anyone whose doctoral thesis was successfully examined during 2023 is invited to submit their theses for consideration for the annual Christof Heyns Memorial Thesis Award during the following year (2024).

 Must examiner reports be sent with the thesis entry?